tabs-not-spaces/powers-hell-blog/_posts/2018-04-16-how-to-force-intune-configuration-scripts-to-re-run.md

 Because of these design decisions, we have had to be very creative with how we deploy applications & how we can replicate group policy configurations - what that essentially means is that we relied **very heavily** on the <a href="https://docs.microsoft.com/en-us/intune/intune-management-extension" target="_blank" rel="noopener noreferrer">Intune Management Extension</a> - previously known as **sidecar**.

-Because Intune _currently_ only allows single file line-of-business applications, for anything more complex than that (read: most legacy LOB applications), handling the installation using Powershell via the Intune Management Extension is the best solution.
+Because Intune _currently_ only allows single file line-of-business applications, for anything more complex than that (read: most legacy LOB applications), handling the installation using PowerShell via the Intune Management Extension is the best solution.

 Now, while I am ecstatic that there is a script deployment solution within Intune; there is definitely challenges with the current implementation - case in point, the client reached out to me and asked me a very good question the other day&#8230; "how can we re-run the script if the script returned a successful result, but the expected result of the script was not achieved??"